medvir/DMS/README.md

 `backup2nc.sh` and `backup_script.sh`

 ### Scripts for openBIS
-`SampleSheet2openBIS.sh` Convert MiSeq SampleSheet into properties file togheter wiht raw fastq reads in separate directories for import into openBIS
+`SampleSheet2openBIS.sh` Convert MiSeq SampleSheet into properties file together with raw fastq reads in separate directories for import into openBIS.